Human-like Affective Cognition in Foundation Models: Materials and Methods

 Using these stimuli, we established human ground-truth, gathering enough judgements for each question to establish the modal human response and agreement of the human population with this response.
 We then performed a comprehensive evaluation of several foundation models (GPT-4, Gemini-1.5, Claude-3), with and without chain-of-thought prompting.
-We found that foundation models tend to agree with human intuitions, matching or exceeding interparticipant agreement -- in some cases models were ``superhuman affective reasoners'' in the sense of predicting modal human judgements better than the average human did.
-Importantly, we saw that chain-of-thought reasoning improved performance, suggesting that improvement in reasoning capabilities of foundation models could lead to even more accurate affective judgments.
-Finally, we found that some dimensions of appraisal, such as goal inference, were more salient for participants and models compared to others, such as inferences about control over the outcomes.
-Overall, this suggests that foundation models have acquired a nuanced understanding of emotions and how they influence beliefs and behavior.
+We found that foundation models tend to agree with human intuitions, matching or in some cases even exceeding inter-participant agreement (predicting the modal human judgments better than the average human did.
+Importantly, we found that chain-of-thought reasoning improved performance, suggesting that improvement in reasoning capabilities of foundation models could lead to even more accurate affective judgments.
+Finally, we found that some dimensions of appraisal, such as \emph{goal congruency}, were more salient for participants and models compared to others, such as inferences about \emph{perceived control} over the outcome.
+Overall, this suggests that foundation models have acquired the ability to infer emotions in a nuanced way and understand how they influence beliefs and behavior.

-Here we only tested a small number of appraisals, and a small number of scenarios (20), but our framework is in principle generalizable to a larger number of appraisals (e.g., \citealp{yeo2024meta} identified 47 in the literature) and a potentially infinite number of scenarios.
+Here we only tested a small number of appraisals, and a small number of background stories (20 stories, which expand to 1280 stimuli items), but our framework is in principle generalizable to a larger number of appraisals (e.g., \citealp{yeo2024meta} identified 47 in the literature) and a potentially infinite number of scenarios.
 Our framework is also generalizable to other types of social and affective cognition \citep{gandhi2024understanding, fränken2024procedural}.
 More such research is needed to determine the robustness and limits of these models' mentalizing capabilities.

 A number of foundational cognitive questions are raised by these findings: How is affective cognition represented mechanistically in the weights and activations of the neural network?
-What type of data are needed for the emergence of emotional reasoning capablities?
+What types of data are needed for the emergence of emotional reasoning capablities?
 How are these capabilities influenced by post-training alignment versus pretraining on large data?
 Discovering the origins of affective representations in language models could provide insights and research directions for understanding human cognition \citep{frank2023openly}.